tychen5/Medical-Summary-Builder/README.md

 ### Command-Line Interface (CLI)

 Run the summary generation process from the project root.
 The following command uses the sample data and skips re-indexing an existing vector store.
+A video demonstration is available: [CLI Demo](outputs/demp.mp4).

 ```bash
 python -m medical_summary_builder.cli \